ossf/osv-schema/docs/schema.md

 - `DETECTION`: A tool, script, scanner, or other mechanism that allows for detection of the vulnerability in production environments. e.g. YARA rules, hashes, virus signature, or other scanners.
+- `DISCUSSION`: A social media discussion regarding the vulnerability, e.g. a Twitter, Mastodon, Hacker News, or Reddit thread.
 - `REPORT`: A report, typically on a bug or issue tracker, of the vulnerability.
 - `FIX`: A source code browser link to the fix (e.g., a GitHub commit) Note that the `fix` type is meant for viewing by people using web browsers.
 Programs interested in analyzing the exact commit range would do better to use the `GIT`-typed `affected[].ranges` entries (described above).
 - `INTRODUCED`: A source code browser link to the introduction of the vulnerability (e.g., a GitHub commit) Note that the `introduced` type is meant for viewing by people using web browsers.
 Programs interested in analyzing the exact commit range would do better to use the `GIT`-typed `affected[].ranges` entries (described above).
 - `PACKAGE`: A home web page for the package.
 - `EVIDENCE`: A demonstration of the validity of a vulnerability claim, e.g.